Chevrotain/chevrotain/packages/website/docs/tutorial/step2_parsing.md

 ```

 - Note that any of the grammar rules can be invoked as the starting rule.
-  There is no 'special' top level entry rule.
+  There is no 'special' top-level entry rule.